inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/virtualenvs.md

 - ``brew``, ``yum``, ``apt`` are package manages that can be used to install e.g. multiple Python **distributions**.
 - ``invenio-cli`` uses ``pipenv`` on your local machine or in containers to create and manage a **virtual environment**.

-All of this can be further complicated if you run container images or virtual machines